raygun101/MarkupKit/README.md

 The `owner` parameter represents the view's owner.
 It is often an instance of `UIViewController`, but this is not strictly required.
 For example, custom table and collection view cell types often specify themselves as the owner.

-If the owner implements the `UITraitEnvironment` protocol, `viewWithName:owner:root:` will first look for an XML document corresponding to the owner's size class.
+If the owner implements the `UITraitEnvironment` protocol, `viewWithName:owner:root:` will first look for an XML document corresponding to the size class reported by the owner's [trait collection](https://developer.apple.com/documentation/uikit/uitraitcollection).
 Size classes are named as follows:

 * Regular width, regular height - "normal"
 * Regular width, compact height - "horizontal"